OrionQ/Address-Book/README.md

-# Getting Started with Create React App
+# Address Book

+This is a simple Address Book Frontend Project that allows you to ADD, EDIT, DELETE, and do search on a contact list that is embedded in the project.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Built with `TailwindCSS` and [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts